material-motion/material-motion/specifications/actors.md

 # Actors

-Actors are the entities responsible for executing Intention.
+Actors are the objects responsible for executing Intention.

 **Who creates them?**: Runtimes create Actors.